16 Free Museums in Copenhagen You Can’t Afford to Miss

 I’ve written two articles about the cast collection, The Royal Cast Collection, Copenhagen: What You Need To Know, which details what to expect inside the museum and how to get there.

-The Royal Cast Collection website
+The Royal Cast Collection Visitor Information

 Unfortunately, The Royal Cast Collection is only open on special occasions (unless you pay for a guided tour), but it’s well worth a look when it’s open.
+Check out the Royal Cast Collection website for opening dates.

 How To Get To The Royal Cast Collection